-Section 58-How constituted: The pastor, assistant pastor, Sunday school superintendent, church treasurer, church secretary and not more then five elders and five deacons or deaconesses shall be the governing officers of the church and shall constitute the local church board (Section 42, ¶1).
+Section 57-How constituted: The Pastor, Assistant Pastor, Secretary, Treasurer, Sunday School Superintendent and not more than five elders and five deacons or deaconesses shall be the governing officers of the church and shall constitute the Local Church Board (Section 41, §1).

-Section 59-When the teaching or conduct of any member of the local church board (except that of the pastor or assistant pastor which is provided for elsewhere, Section 53, ¶7) becomes such that three-fourths of the entire board votes to have the offending member vacate the office, the office is vacated at once, and is to be filled by a majority vote of the Board.
+Section 58-When the teaching or conduct of any member of the Local Church Board (except that of the pastor or assistant pastor which is provided for elsewhere, Section 52, ¶7) becomes such that three-fourths of the entire Board votes to have the offending member vacate the office, the office is vacated at once, and is to be filled by a majority vote of the Board.

-Section 60-The duties of the local church board shall be as follows:
+Section 59-The duties of the Local Church Board shall be as follows: